 Appeals to the Court are hard to do even if you have a lawyer.
 Ask for help before it gets this far.

-If you don't get an abatement, and don't pay your property taxes, the town can start a property tax foreclosure on your property.
+If you don't get an abatement, and don't pay your property taxes, the town may foreclosure on your property.
 The first step they will take is filing a lien on your property.
 This is often done before you even apply for an abatement.

 A property tax foreclosure is an automatic process.
 This means your town does not have to bring you to court to foreclose on your home.
 Eighteen months after your town files the tax lien with the registry of deeds the town owns your home if they have followed the process right.
 But, the town must send you certain notices throughout the process.
 Don’t ignore the notices – get help!

 Your town has to send you a notice between 8 to 12 months after your taxes were originally due.
 That notice will demand payment within 30 days of sending you the notice.
 Your town can leave the notice at your home, or mail it certified mail return receipt requested.
 If you fail to pay your taxes within those 30 days then your town can put a lien on your home.